hoddmimes/ICEMail/README.md

   When using a standard mail client (Thunderbird, etc.) the ICEMail Bridge running on the user's own machine performs decryption locally before handing the message to the client.
 At no point does plaintext mail cross the server.

+   Since all encryption, takes place in the _mail client_, standard mail clients like Outlook, Thunderbird etc. can not connect and process mail as when using ordinary smtp/imap servers.
+Therefor there is a simple web interface has been provided handling the extended encryption.
+However, standard mail clients can be used if connect via en [ICEMail Bridge](#icemail-bridge--new-development)

 ---